Omni Calculator logo

 Vp=1εV_p = \frac{1}{\sqrt{\varepsilon}}

 The speed factor of the cable is an important parameter, so you can always find it in the data sheets of the coaxial feeder.
-Otherwise, check out the dielectric constant of the material used in your coaxial cable and type it into the J-pole antenna calculator using advanced mode.
+Otherwise, check out the dielectric constant of the material used in your coaxial cable and type it into the J-pole antenna calculator using the Additional parameters field.

 J-Pole antenna design